unfa/liblast/README.md

 # Liblast
-Libre Multiplayer FPS Game built with Godot game engine and a fully FOSS toolchain.
+A Libre Multiplayer FPS Game built with Godot game engine and a fully FOSS toolchain.

 **This repository has moved!**